YuzukiTsuru/OpenixCard/README.md

 # OpenixCard

+> Due to the limit of new partition map, OpenixCard will not working on the newer pack, try to use [OpenixSuit](https://github.com/YuzukiTsuru/OpenixSuit) to flash device

 English ｜ [简体中文](README_ZH.md)

 Open Source Version of Allwinner PhoenixCard to Dump, Unpack, Flash Allwinner Linux IMG Files on Linux and MacOS